-• Genesys Multicloud CX services are addressed by means of URLs, for example:

-https://best-customer.genesysengage.com

-Exception: Media traffic of WebRTC phones uses TCP port 443 and SRTP.
+- Genesys Multicloud CX services are addressed by means of URLs, for example: https://best-customer.genesysengage.com - Exception: Media traffic of WebRTC phones and Webphone applications uses TCP port 443 and SRTP.

-There are no stable Internet-routable IP addresses for Agent Desktop and Portal services.
-Other Genesys Multicloud CX services tend to preserve stable IP addresses.

-Exception: Genesys Multicloud CX TURN interfaces maintain stable IP addresses for WebRTC media traffic.

-• Do not use IP address-based permissions on your firewall to control access to the Genesys Multicloud CX Portal and Agent Desktop over the Internet.
+- There are no stable Internet-routable IP addresses for Agent Desktop and Portal services.
+Other services tend to preserve stable IP addresses. - Exception: Genesys Multicloud CX TURN interfaces maintain stable IP addresses for WebRTC media traffic. - Do not use IP address-based permissions on your firewall to control access to the Genesys Multicloud CX Portal and Agent Desktop over the Internet.

-Configuring firewall permissions based on the current name resolution will prevent users from accessing Genesys Multicloud CX services.
-Outages will occur because the Genesys Multicloud CX IP addresses change periodically and unpredictably.
+Configuring firewall permissions based on the current name resolution will prevent users from accessing the services.
+Outages will occur because the IP addresses change periodically and unpredictably.

-Exception: IP-based firewall permissions can be configured for the WebRTC media traffic of WebRTC phones.
+Exception: IP-based firewall permissions can be configured for the media traffic of WebRTC phones and Webphone applications.

-Notes:

-- If you use a PAC file, exclude the FQDN of the Genesys Multicloud CX TURN interface from the list of destinations served by your proxy, thus enabling direct access from user workstations to the TURN interface for the WebRTC media traffic of the WebRTC phone. - Exclude the TURN interface from the list of destination IP addresses handled by your VPN tunnel, and enable a direct WebRTC voice stream with the TURN interface over the Internet.
+- To enable a direct media stream connection from WebRTC phones and Webphone applications to the TURN interface over the Internet: - If you use a PAC file for browsers running WebRTC phones or Webphone applications, exclude the FQDN of the TURN interface from the list of destinations served by your proxy. - o If your users use VPN, exclude the TURN interface IP addresses from the list of destination IP addresses handled by your VPN tunnel.

-User access over the Internet via firewall (1)
+User access over the Internet via firewall

-• If access to Genesys Multicloud CX services relies on your proxy systems, configure the firewall that controls access to the Internet to allow the proxy systems to send requests to TCP port 443 at any destination on the Internet.
+• To enable access to Genesys Multicloud CX services, configure the firewall that controls access to the Internet to allow connections to TCP port 443 at any destination on the Internet.